 As a mother and member of a huge, close family, Emma continually uses her first aid knowledge: “I am forever grateful that I have the skill to quickly judge how seriously hurt or ill someone is and know the best way to help.
 This has enabled me to calmly administer first aid to my family at home and saved countless unnecessary trips to hospital“.
 Now Emma wants to share that skill through her books, practical and online courses and speaking engagements so that more people are empowered with these vital skills and prepared to help in a medical emergency.

 Packed full of real life experiences, anecdotes and sound advice, this book is designed to give you the skills and confidence to let your children develop and flourish, experiencing inevitable minor bumps and bruises, whilst preventing more serious mishaps.
-This book is a must-have for parents, teachers, child minders and anyone looking after children of any age.
+This book is a must-have for parents, teachers, child minders and anyone looking after children.

 Buy now on Amazon to download or in paperback.